tigera/canal/k8s-install/README.md

 automatically to use service account token authentication and the Kubernetes Service clusterIP.

 ### Etcd

+We have provided an example etcd with TLS manifest `canal_etcd_tls.yaml`.

 When using an etcd datastore, the provided manifest allows you to specify the etcd endpoints for your etcd cluster, which must be configured independently.